 With proactive security, you’ll stop fraud before any damage is done.
 And we’ve made it effortless to integrate, so you can prevent customer account takeovers and cut related costs sooner than you’d think.

-In 2004, the same year the U.S. launched the National Cyber Alert System, Brooks launched her writing career with one the largest cybersecurity companies in the world.
-There she wrote about enterprise security and the highly-deceptive threats designed to circumvent standard defenses.
-Nineteen years later her interest in helping companies solve complex security challenges still runs deep.
+In 2004, the same year the U.S. launched the National Cyber Alert System, Brooks launched her career with one the largest cybersecurity companies in the world.
+With a voracious curiosity and a determination to shed light on a shadowy underworld, she's been researching and writing about enterprise security ever since.
+Her interest in helping companies mitigate deceptive threats and solve complex security challenges still runs deep.